Terms and Conditions Template

 hopper-terms-and-conditions-example-2

-Suspension And Termination Clause
+What Goes Into The Suspension And Termination Clause?

 In your terms and conditions template, adding a suspension and terminations clause protects your site or app from abusive users by outlining your right to suspend accounts that violate your terms and delete their content.